milvus-io/milvus/docs/jaeger_guides/opentracing_user_guide.md

 1. Duration: Total time consume.
 2. Service: The number of service called.
 3. Depth: Call chain depth.
-4. Total Spans: This call consists of 10 spans
+4. Total Spans: This call consists of 10 spans.
 5. To enter the details, look at the left half first, showing the call chain of the entire request.
 The black represents the service name, and the gray kid represents the span name defined in the code.
 6. The duration of the right half of the code call.
 The length represents the time consumed by the Span in the entire call chain.